This delicious dessert is an interesting combination of a pudding and a tarte: the rice is first cooked in milk, then baked in shortcrust pastry.

 Take a cake mould about 24 cm in diameter and cover the bottom with the shortcrust pastry sheet.
 Prick the pastry with the prongs of a fork to make sure it won’t retain moisture and swell when you bake it.

 Place the rice and milk mixture in the cake mould and distribute it evenly.
-Bake it at 180°C for 30 minutes and serve still warm.
+Bake it to 180°C for 25-30 minutes and serve.

 Tip: You will see that this cake is quite pleasantly soft and moist.
 To make it even softer, simply increase the amount of milk or add an extra egg.